wolfpeyton/internet-art-final/README.md

 ## Explanation of Significance

 What I intend to communicate with this piece is the possibility to create chaos using only a few simple elements and rules.
 With the html tags that create every single website available to us, I've created a system that generates permutations of these which a human would almost never create on their own, either because they're not useful or because they're too unwieldy.
+The result is glitch art and incomprehensibility.

 # Examples